kissplugins/KISS-woo-shipping-settings-debugger/README.md

 3. **Migrating / Staging:** Use the CSV + preview as a definitive checklist for replication.
 4. **Troubleshooting:** Quickly verify if Free Shipping should appear for a given subtotal.
 5. **Onboarding / Training:** Explain the store’s shipping logic to new teammates or clients.
-6. **Code Visibility:** Understand custom theme logic that modifies shipping without reading the entire codebase.
+6. **Code Visibility:** Understand custom geographical restrictions and payment method filtering without reading the entire codebase.

 > **Note:** This is an **export and visibility** tool.
 It does **not** import settings.